 Can an lawyer Help Me With a Child Support Order?

 While child support modifications are usually straightforward, an lawyer can be a valuable asset.
 They can ensure that the paperwork is completed correctly, filed with the appropriate departments and that it clearly explains the reason for the modification request.
-If the case has to go to the courts, an lawyer can argue your position in the courts so that you don’t have to worry about preparing notes or going before a judge.
+If the case has to go to the courts, a family lawyer can argue your position in the courts so that you don’t have to worry about preparing notes or going before a judge.

 If you live in the Toronto area and are interested in modifying your child support order, schedule an appointment with our firm today to go over your options.
 We have experience with child support orders, including initial orders and modification requests, and can walk you through the process.
 Call 647-933-2397 to get started.